Managing your career…it isn’t an entitlement

 I’ve raised this topic with IT staffs before.
 Sometimes it provokes a defensive response.
 What do I mean?
 Are there plans to outsource us?
 Am I trying to convey a veiled ‘Dear John’ message?

-No, but I am suggesting—rather overtly—that you think about your career plan.
-Just because you’re here and have a job, benefits and a fair amount of job security does not mean things can’t happen down the road.
+No, but I am suggesting--rather overtly--that you think about your career plan.
+Just because you're here and have a job, benefits and a fair amount of job security does not mean things can't happen down the road.
 Higher education is entering a period of much greater accountability.
 The cost of college is too great not to.
 Constituents will challenge us to prove our value, to cut our costs, to look at outsourcing and other possibilities.
 Consequently, you cannot rest on your laurels or succumb to a sense of entitlement.
-You must continually reinvent yourself and be ready for what’s coming.
+You must continually reinvent yourself and be ready for what's coming.

+Don't panic.
+Be realistic.
+There are many career strategies you can implement to keep yourself current.
 Make a plan.
 Set goals and start taking steps in that direction.

-You should also consider what type of training you need.
+Consider what type of training you need.
 Often times technology workers tend to focus on, well, technology training.
-That’s important.
-So, too, are developing some of the ‘softer’ skills, like writing and communication, project management and team development.
+That's important.
+So, too, are developing some of the 'softer' skills, like writing and communication, project management and team development.
 We will also need leaders for tomorrow.
 How many of you would be willing to take a management role?
 MBA anyone?
 You might also take a look at some of the Continuing Education programs offered through UNH.
 They have a good program on managing and leadership.

-Never assume that your career plan is PSU’s responsibility.
+Never assume that your career plan is PSU's responsibility.
 While we have an interest and will do what we can, it would be a grave mistake to assume that the organization will carry you through to age 65.
 Leadership and management are more transient, hence you can never depend on anything over a period of time.
-It’s YOUR career…take charge.

 A couple of books you might find useful… The World is Flat and JobShift.
 The former gives a more macro view.
 The latter is good for looking at your career as You, Inc.